 What Happens After Filing N-400, Application for Naturalization

 As an applicant for U.S. citizenship, you’re probably anxious to know what happens after filing N-400 and how long it will take to become a naturalized citizen.
-Although the steps that take place are fairly consistent, the N-400 time frame can vary significantly based on the USCIS case load, the USCIS office where you filed, and your ability to properly submit an accurately prepared Form N-400, Application for Naturalization.
+Although the steps that take place are fairly consistent, N-400 processing times can vary significantly based on the USCIS case load, the USCIS office where you filed, and your ability to properly submit an accurately prepared Form N-400, Application for Naturalization.

 The following list describes the basic steps in the process for most people.
 There is also an approximate amount of time provided.
 However, this time frame can vary significantly for some cases.